gabeattack/squidex-docs/01-getting-started/03-installation.md

 ### Troubleshooting

 We had some problems with ASP.NET Core under IIS.
-Perhaps the following two tipps might help you:
+Perhaps the following two tips might help you:

 #### HTTP Error 502.5 - Process Failure